Stir of Echoes: The Homecoming: Plot

-Sammi and Luke were devastated and extremely angry about the deaths of their fathers in Iraq.
+Sammi and Luke were devastated and angry about the deaths of their fathers in Iraq.
 Max was angry about what happened to Ted in Iraq.
-That resulted in them becoming furious at Arab people.
-When they stumble upon Farzan and he asks them for a jack to fix a flat tire, the friends are hesitant to help when they see who he is.
-Farzan tries to defuse the tension by explaining that he is a local student, born and raised in America.
-Sammi insults Farzan's bumper sticker that chides the fight for oil, and she drunkenly begins to hurl insults as she commands Max and Luke back to the car.
-As they prepare to leave without helping him, Farzan curses at Sammi, leading her to get out of the car and strike him, using her whiskey bottle as a weapon.
-The situation escalates as the boys jump in, and Farzan is ruthlessly attacked.
-As he lies bleeding, Sammi suggests cutting his head off, similar to what her father endured.
-Max wishes to leave him, but Sammi pours her liquor over him instead, asking for a lighter to set him on fire.
-Farzan lies helpless and bleeding as the friends brutally kill him and flee the scene.
+That resulted in them becoming increasingly xenophobic.
+When they stumble upon Farzan and he asks them for a jack to fix a flat tire, the friends are hesitant to help.
+Farzan tries to defuse the tension by explaining that he is a local, born and raised in America.
+Sammi insults Farzan's bumper sticker that chides the fight for oil, and she drunkenly begins to hurl insults while commanding Max and Luke back to the car.
+As they prepare to leave without helping him, Farzan curses at Sammi, leading her to get out of the car and strike him with her whiskey bottle.
+The boys then jump in and also attack Farzan.
+Sammi suggests cutting his head off, similar to what her father endured.
+Max wishes to leave him, but Sammi pours her liquor over Farzan instead, asking for a lighter to set him on fire.
+The friends kill him and flee the scene.

 As Ted and Molly grapple with what to do next, they argue about Max's future.
-Ted wants to go to the police because it's morally right, but Molly reminds him of the innocent people he killed as a soldier, leading to an impasse.
-Ted asks the spirit of Farzan to reveal his wishes, and breaks down under the pressure of the vision.
+Ted wants to go to the police, but Molly reminds him of the innocent people he killed as a soldier, leading to an impasse.
+Ted asks Farzan's spirit to reveal his wishes, and breaks down under the pressure of the vision.
 Molly races to get a doctor for Ted, but returns to find him possessed as the spirit and holding a loaded gun to Max's head.
 A nurse runs for help while Ted and Molly fight over the weapon.
-Ted, still under the control of the angry spirit, asks Molly to kill him and turns the gun on himself.
-In the struggle, Ted accidentally shoots Molly and she dies in his arms.
-As she takes her last breath, she begs the angry spirit not to harm her son.
+Ted, fighting the spirit's control, asks Molly to kill him and turns the gun on himself.
+In the struggle, Ted accidentally shoots Molly, who dies in his arms.
+Before dying, she begs Farzan's spirit not to harm her son.

-At Molly’s burial Ted is explaining to Max why it was necessary to turn him in for the murder, and asks Max to forgive him.
-The police then take Max to return him to jail.
-The last scene shows Ted locked up in a mental hospital where the spirit of Molly visits him to ask if the spirit of the murdered boy is now satisfied.
+At Molly's burial Ted explains to Max why it was necessary to turn him in for the murder, and asks Max to forgive him.
+The police then take Max to return him to jail before Farzan's spirit—now no longer burned—appears one last time to Ted, walks away and vanishes, seemingly moving on.
+Ted is locked up in a mental hospital where the ghost of Molly visits to ask if Farzan's spirit is now satisfied.
+Ted believes so, satisfying Molly who moves on after a final goodbye to him.